Haller Index for Pectus Excavatum

 In some cases, the HI doesn't provide any value.

-Check the positioning of the heart and lungs.
+The positioning of the heart and lungs is crucial.

 See whether your lungs are squeezed or whether your heart is displaced to the side.